This post contains affiliate links. Please read our disclosure for more information.

 Conclusion To ‘Is Upwork Worth It’

-I hope my Upwork review helps you see that Upwork IS worth it for freelancers.
+I hope my Upwork review helps you see that Upwork IS worth it for freelancers, especially those based in the UK.

-Earning $4000 A Month allows me to travel the world and live life on my terms.
-If you think becoming a freelancer could be right for you, pick up a FREE copy of my ebook – Upwork Your Way To Freedom.
+Freelancing allows me to travel the world and live life on my terms.
+If you think becoming a freelancer could be right for you, pick up a copy of my ebook – Upwork Your Way To Freedom.

 When you start as a freelancer.
 There is a lot to learn!
 The ebook helps guide you through the process of becoming a successful freelancer ON YOUR TERMS.

-You learn a lot about how to interact with clients as well as receiving plenty of practice on how to pitch for jobs.
+You learn a lot about how to interact with clients as well as receive plenty of practice on how to pitch for jobs.

 You don’t want to become dependent on Upwork for all your income.
 Any self-employed person will tell you how important it is to have various income streams.
 And eventually, you will want to become less dependent on Upwork and become a fully independent freelancer.